 Leigh is the author of Turn Your Brain On – To Get Your Game On, an international speaker, and a popular syndicated radio host for In Your Head Podcast.
 Leigh enjoys educating the general public on how lifestyle choices and environmental factors impact brain health and the physiology and psychology of your mental state.

 Leigh is expected to complete her PhD in Psychology in 2024 with the goal of creating social change around brain health at all levels of society.
 Leigh wants to bring neuroscience into the business world!
-Her goal is to train leaders on how to engage the neurodivergent workforce and promote collaboration, well-being, and exceptional performance.
-Leigh gets inspiration from her friends, family, and clients.
-The positive change she sees in others motivates her to continue to learn and grow.
+Her goals include: building on her dissertation work, Crisis Decision-Making, utilizing critical thinking, situational awareness and agility, training leaders to engage the neurodivergent workforce, and creating psychological safety in the workplace that promotes collaboration, well-being, and exceptional performance.

 Why did you found The Brain Peformance Center?